nbloomf/hakyll-shortcode/README.md

 ``[tag attr1='val1' attr2='val2' ... attrN='valN']``

-that you sprinkle throughout your markdown (between two blank lines) and which get expanded at compile time.
-Shortcodes can expand into anything, but mostly they're used to embed stuff in web pages, like youtube videos.
+that you sprinkle throughout your markdown (between two blank lines) and which get "expanded" at compile time.
+What "expanded" means depends on the type of shortcode, that is, the ``tag``.
+Shortcodes can expand into anything, but mostly they're used to embed stuff like youtube videos into web pages.

 ## Usage